AISairi/odin-recipes/README.md

 - This repo will be used to practise on my HTML knowledge on TOP

 Skills to show
-- Adding links and images
+- Adding links and images to the page
 - Creating texts with paragraphs and various styles

 Objectives